thoughtstem/minetest/README.md

-# The Minetest #lang for Racket
+# #lang minetest for Modding Minetest in Racket

-A compile-time framework for creating Minetest mods.
-(By compile-time, I meant that this runs before you run Minetest.
+This is a compile-time framework for creating Minetest mods.
+(By compile-time, I mean that this runs before you run Minetest.
 It generates Lua code that executes during the Minetest runtime.)

 It gives you a powerful declarative language for creating Minetest assets.
 Quick demo: